Locally finitely presented and coherent hearts: Preliminaries on Grothendieck categories

-In this first section we give the necessary definitions and preliminaries about Grothendieck categories and torsion pairs.
-Some of the results contained here, although probably known to experts, are stated in a greater generality than one can find in the literature; in those cases we include a complete proof.
+In this first section we give the necessary definitions and preliminaries about Grothendieck categories and finitely ($n$-)presented objects.
+Moreover, we introduce locally finitely generated, locally finitely presented, and locally coherent categories.
+Some of our results, although probably known to experts, are stated in a generality that is not available in the literature; in those cases we include a proof.